 There could be a couple of reasons to start a Mac in safe mode.
 Mostly it is required to diagnose and fix the problems that are preventing your MacBook to start normally.
-So, if your device is having issues related to start up, you may want read this complete guide on how to reboot Mac in safe mode.
+So, if your device is having issues related to startup, you may want to read this complete guide on how to reboot Mac in safe mode.

-When a Mac/Macbook starts in Safe Mode there are several features which might not be available during the session.
+When a Mac/Macbook starts in Safe Mode there are several features that might not be available during the session.

 Steps to Reboot Mac in Safe Mode

 To activate safe mode on Macbook, make sure it is switched off.
 Follow the below step according to start your MacBook in safe mode.

 - Press and hold the “Shift” button until you see the login window.